Updated: June 2021

-Already in mid-March, SPR explained that the highly sensitive PCR tests are prone to producing false-positive results and their individual predictive value may easily drop below 50%.
+Back in March 2020, SPR explained that the highly sensitive PCR tests are prone to producing clinically misleading results and that their individual predictive value may easily drop below 50%.

 The issues with PCR tests are numerous: